Medical Billing and Coding Certification in Michigan: A Comprehensive Guide

 Loans and Work-Study Programs

 In addition to scholarships and grants, loans and work-study programs are available for medical billing and coding students in Michigan.
 The Michigan Works!
-Program provides financial assistance to students enrolled in medical billing and coding programs in the state, offering grants and loans to assist with tuition and other educational expenses.
+The program provides financial assistance to students enrolled in medical billing and coding programs in the state, offering grants and loans to assist with tuition and other educational expenses.

 Externship Opportunities